nsinorov/SoftUniMainPath/CSharp - Advanced/C# Advanced/Iterators and Comparators - Exercise/EqualityLogic/README.md

 	The output should consist of exactly two lines.
 	On the first one you should print the size of the sorted set.
 	On the second - the size of the HashSet.

+### Constraints:

+	A person's name will be a string that contains only alphanumerical characters with a length between [1…50] symbols.
+	A person's age will be a positive integer between [1…100].
+	The number of people N will be a positive integer between [0…100].